theMackabu/ahs-stats/README.md

-# ahs-stats
+# ahs-pre-calc

-For stats class
+For pre calc